 Section 35.
 This section requires SDE to provide each college of education and state-approved educator preparation program with information regarding it graduates before December 1st annually using the longitudinal data system developed by RFA pursuant to Section 59-18-1950.
 The information must include extensive criteria.
+Also, a college of education or educator preparation program must develop and use a unique system for identifying individual educator graduates.
 Information provided to a college of education or educator preparation program pursuant to this section of the bill is not subject to the provisions of the Freedom of Information Act.